Microsoft expands Microsoft Viva platform to connect employees to company culture, business goals and one another’

-ASIA PACIFIC, 22 September 2022 – On Thursday, Microsoft released a Work Trend Index Pulse Report, “Hybrid Work Is Just Work.
+September 27, 2022, Hong Kong – Microsoft Corp. released a Work Trend Index Pulse report, “Hybrid Work Is Just Work.
 Are We Doing It Wrong?”
 The company also announced new capabilities in Microsoft Viva, its employee experience platform, designed to help empower and energize employees in a time of economic uncertainty.

 The data makes clear that hybrid work has created a growing disconnect between employees and leaders.
 They’re at odds about what constitutes productivity, how to maintain autonomy while ensuring accountability, the benefits of flexibility and the role of the office.
 To bridge this gap, a new approach is needed that recognizes work is no longer just a place but an experience that needs to transcend time and space so employees can stay engaged and connected no matter where they are working.

-- End productivity paranoia: In APAC, 83% of employees report they are productive at work, but 89% of leaders say the shift to hybrid work has made it challenging to have confidence that their employees are being productive.
-Leaders need to create clarity and alignment around company goals, eliminate busywork that doesn’t support those goals and listen to their people.
-58% of companies are rarely, if ever, collecting employee feedback.
+- End productivity paranoia: 87% (83% APAC) of employees report they are productive at work, but 85% (89% APAC) of leaders say the shift to hybrid work has made it challenging to have confidence their employees are being productive.
+Leaders need to create clarity and alignment around company goals, eliminate busywork that doesn’t support those goals and listen to their people — 57% (58% APAC) of companies are rarely, if ever, collecting employee feedback.

-- Embrace that people come in for each other: 76% of employees in APAC say they need a better reason to go into the office than company expectations, but they would be motivated to go in if they could socialize with co-workers (83%) or rebuild team bonds (83%).
-Digital communication will be crucial to keep people connected inside and outside of the office.
-Both employees and leaders rank communication as the most critical skill needed to be successful in their roles this year.
+2. Embrace that people come in for each other: 73% (76% APAC) of employees say they need a better reason to go into the office besides company expectations — but they would be motivated to go in if they could socialize with co-workers (84%; 83% APAC) or rebuild team bonds (85%; 83% APAC).
+Digital communication will be crucial to keep people connected inside and out the office — both employees and leaders rank communication as the No. 1 most critical skill needed to be successful in their roles this year.

-- Re-skill to re-recruit your employees: 59% of employees in APAC say the best way to develop their skills is to change companies.
-However, they also say they would stay longer at their company if it was easier to change jobs internally (72%) or if they could benefit more from learning and development support (78%).
+3. Re-skill to re-recruit your employees: 55% (59% APAC) of employees say the best way to develop their skills is to change companies.
+However, they also say they would stay longer at their company if it was easier to change jobs internally (68%; 72% APAC) or if they could benefit more from learning and development support (76%; 79% APAC).

 To address these challenges, Microsoft is expanding its employee experience platform Microsoft Viva to help companies deliver an employee experience optimized for the way people now work.
 Today, Microsoft is announcing several new and enhanced capabilities coming to Viva:

 - Viva Pulse is a new app that will enable managers and team leads to seek regular and confidential feedback on their team’s experience.
-Viva Pulse uses smart templates and research-backed questions to help managers pinpoint what’s working well and where to focus.
-It also provides suggested learning and actions to address team needs.
+Viva Pulse uses smart templates and research-backed questions to help managers pinpoint what’s working well and where to focus, and also provides suggested learning and actions to address team needs.